Have you ever made fun of yourself to get a laugh from others or to diffuse a tense situation?

 Let’s take a look at where it stems from and how it can end up doing more harm than good.

 Speak to an accredited and experienced therapist to help you stop using self-deprecating humor in an unhealthy and unproductive way.
-Simply click here to connect with one via BetterHelp.com.
+You may want to try speaking to one via BetterHelp.com for quality care at its most convenient.

 What is self-deprecating humor?